 It takes 5 minutes for a solo player to capture a point, and that time will decrease as you add more people, with a cap of 2 minutes 30 seconds for a full group of 5 capturing.

 It's important to note that there are participation limits to the area near forts to ensure battles over faction control points don’t hurt server performance.
-These limits ensure that only 25 people per faction maybe near a fort.
+If that participation limit is reached any additional players that enter the are will receive a warning message that they will be teleported out of the area.
+If they stay in the area they will be teleported to the closest settlement.

 Siege Battles Siege battles are 50v50 instanced battles that take place after a territory has been undermined.